-- Many sellers feel that Amazon also guides its brand and product development based on top-selling products from third-party sellers.
+- Many sellers believe that Amazon also does their brand and product development based on top-selling products from third-party sellers.
 For example, if you sold a chair, Amazon may develop an AmazonBasics version to sell at a lower price.

-- As a direct competitor, Amazon is tough to beat and requires a marketing and advertising strategy.
+- As a direct competitor, it is tough to beat Amazon and requires a marketing and advertising strategy.

 Service Charges Amazon Implements

 When you sell on Amazon, you will have to pay several different seller fees, including: